Elephants Year 1

-We hope you had a lovely, relaxing Christmas and New Year!
+Welcome to Year 1!
+We hope you had a lovely, relaxing summer break!

-Areas of learning which we will cover during Terms 3 and 4 include:
+Areas of learning which we will cover during the autumn term include:

-Phonics – We are following Letters and Sounds; the children have learnt Phase 3 sounds now, so we will be moving onto/continuing Phase 5 this term.
+Phonics – We are following Letters and Sounds; in Year 1 we revise all sounds learnt so far.
+Then, we will start on Phase 3.

-Art – There will be lots of creative activities interwoven with the other subjects in our curriculum.
-We will be focussing on printing this term in our art lessons.
+Art – There will be lots of creative activities interwoven with the other subjects in our curriculum including painting, collaging and drawing.

-Design & Technology – We will be making our own junk modelling castles, following a design criteria, linked with our History topic.
+Design & Technology – We will be making our own vehicles to link with our history topic.

-Please continue to ensure your child has their reading book and reading record in their bags on their days.
+To ensure all children are heard read on a regular basis and to help children change their books, children are assigned reading days.
+Please can you ensure your child has their reading book and reading record in their bags on these days.

 Red and green groups: Monday and Wednesday